-In case of replacements made by the TD after an athlete withdrawal, the replaced athletes will be ranked as the first-in-line of the non-qualified athletes of the previous competition round.
+In case of replacements made by the TD after an athlete withdrawal, the replaced athletes will be ranked as the first-in-line of the non-qualified athletes of

-Disqualified athletes (DSQ, DQB) and pre-seeded athletes, who received an IRM and didn't ride in any competition round, will be listed in the round ranking with the relevant marking.
+Disqualified athletes (DSQ, DQB) and pre-seeded athletes, who received an IRM and didn't skate in any competition round, will be listed in the round ranking with the relevant marking.
 Once the competition is completed, they will be listed at the bottom of the complete results without being ranked or awarded any World Ranking points.